PlatformAwareProgramming/CloudClusters.jl/README.md

 # Tutorial

-In what follows, we show a tutorial on using _CloudClusters.jl_, divided into two parts: _basic use_ and _advanced use_.
-The tutorial on basic use will teach the reader how to create and manage the lifecycle of ___peer-workers___ clusters, i.e. clusters comprising a set of homogeneous VM instances deployed in the infrastructure of a given IaaS cloud provider.
-In turn, the tutorial on advanced use will provide a deeper discussion about _cluster contracts_ and how to deploy ___manager-workers___ clusters, comprising a manager node and a set of homogenous worker nodes.
-Manager-workers clusters allow the integrated use of _Distributed.jl_ and _MPI.jl_ to implement tightly coupled parallel computations.
+In what follows, we'd like to show a tutorial on using _CloudClusters.jl_, divided into two parts: _basic use_ and _advanced use_.
+The basic tutorial teaches the reader how to create and deploy computations on ___peer-workers___ clusters, comprising a set of homogeneous VM instances deployed in the infrastructure of an IaaS cloud provider.
+In turn, the advanced tutorial provides a deeper discussion about _cluster contracts_ and how to use ___manager-workers___ clusters, which comprise a manager node and a set of homogenous worker nodes only accessible through the manager node.
+Manager-workers clusters enable multicluster computations, promoting the integrated use of _Distributed.jl_ and _MPI.jl_ to implement tightly coupled parallel computations, where the frequency and volume of communication between processes, as interacting peers, are high.

 # Basic use

-We assume that the authentication to the IaaS provider is correctly configured in the environment where the Julia REPL session or standalone program will execute.
+We assume that the authentication to the IaaS provider is correctly configured in the environment where the Julia REPL session or program will execute.
-In what follows, we teach how to create clusters and deploy computations on them using _Distributed.jl_ primitives.
+In what follows, we teach how to create peer-workers clusters and deploy computations on them using _Distributed.jl_ primitives.

 ## How to create a cluster

-_CloudClusters.jl_ offers the following six primitives, implemented as _macros_, to create and manage the lifecycle of a cluster: __@cluster__, __@resolve__, __@deploy__, __@terminate__, __@interrupt__, __@resume__.
+_CloudClusters.jl_ offers six primitives, as _macros_, to create and manage the lifecycle of a cluster: __@cluster__, __@resolve__, __@deploy__, __@terminate__, __@interrupt__, __@resume__.
 They are explained in the following paragraphs, with a simple example you can try to reproduce in a REPL session.
 It is assumed the environment is configured to access the AWS EC2 services and a _CCconfig.EC2.toml_ file is available on an accessible path.

 First, let us examine a simple scenario where a user wants to create a cluster comprising four ___t3.xlarge___ virtual machines (VM) instances through the AWS EC2 services.
 To accomplish this, the user must use the __@cluster__ macro, passing the number of nodes and instance type as arguments.